amit154154/CelebrityLook/README.md

 1. upload the training code for  finding optimal C.
-2. implement the paper ["Filtering, Distillation, and Hard Negatives for Vision-Language Pre-Training" ](https://arxiv.org/abs/2301.02280) (2023), for the distiil clip image encoder and distl it again, train again the mapper.
+2. implement the paper ["Filtering, Distillation, and Hard Negatives for Vision-Language Pre-Training" ](https://arxiv.org/abs/2301.02280) (2023) or maybe ["TinyMIM: An Empirical Study of Distilling MIM Pre-trained Models" ](https://arxiv.org/abs/2301.01296) (2023), for the distiil clip image encoder and distl it again, train again the mapper.